 Pueblo Water leased the water back to the farmers for 20 years, but at some point, the Board of Water Works will need the Bessemer Ditch water.
 Palmer commissioned a rigorous economic impact study, revealing that the water acquired by Pueblo Water irrigates the most productive acreage in eastern Pueblo County, says Jewett.
 Removing water from the best farmland means “the economic impact will be more than a third, so we could see an impending issue that could very quickly turn into a Crowley County-type situation.”

 Recognizing the risks to Pueblo County communities, agriculture, and the local economy, Palmer began looking for innovative solutions that would keep the remaining Bessemer water on the best farmland.
 One critical component of Palmer’s efforts lies with the water court decree that changes the use of Pueblo’s water from irrigation to municipal uses.
 The decree established an innovative legal framework for moving water from marginal farmland to the most productive land, something that historically hasn’t been allowed.

 Now, instead of fallowing some of Pueblo County’s most fertile land, farmers will be able to dry up less productive farmland and keep the best lands in production.
 Fallowed land can then be restored to a more natural state, enhancing native plant and wildlife communities.

-Palmer’s Bessemer Farmland Conservation Project has been a complex undertaking, but Roberson says the project’s hard-won accomplishments are rooted in science and economics.
+Palmer’s Bessemer Farmland Conservation Project has been a complex undertaking, but Jewett says the project’s hard-won accomplishments are rooted in science and economics.
 “If you do things correctly, you can actually increase revenue.”
 Much remains to be done, but Palmer’s work with the farming communities affected by the loss of Bessemer water represents a significant milestone for preserving local agriculture even as Front Range cities look to acquire more water for their growing populations.